COMBINE-lab/cuttlefish/README.md

 ### ''Colored'' output

-In the [GFA](https://github.com/GFA-spec/GFA-spec) output format for the compacted de Bruijn graph, the graph is represented as a list of the vertices (i.e. the maximal unitigs) and the adjacencies between them.
+In the [GFA](https://github.com/GFA-spec/GFA-spec) output formats for the compacted de Bruijn graph, the graph is represented as a list of the vertices (i.e. the maximal unitigs) and the adjacencies between them.
 The output also includes a path-tiling for each individual sequence in the input references, i.e. an ordered list of the maximal unitig ids that completely tile that sequence.
-Put differently, the GFA outputs describe a colored de Bruijn graph in the sense that the color information for each vertex (maximal unitig) is encoded in the `P` (GFA 1.0) or the `O` (GFA 2.0) entries.
+Put differently, the GFA outputs describe a colored de Bruijn graph in the sense that the color information for each vertex (maximal unitig) is encoded in the `P` (GFA 1.0) or the `O` (GFA 2.0) entries (or the tilings in the file `.cf_seq`, in the reduced output).

 Throughout the [manuscript](https://doi.org/10.1101/2020.10.21.349605), when we mention the colored de Bruijn graph, we refer to a very specific definition of colors.
 While this definition is intuitive and natural when constructing the compacted colored de Bruijn graph from a set of reference genomes, it is not the case that the Cuttlefish algorithm allows arbitrary coloring of the _k_-mers in the de Bruijn graph.
-Specifically, in the definition adopted herein, the color set of a unitig is the subset of input references s<sub> i <sub> 1 </sub> </sub>, s<sub> i <sub> 2 </sub> </sub>, ..., s<sub> i <sub> l </sub> </sub> in which the unitig appears.
+Specifically, in the definition adopted herein, the color set of a unitig is the subset of input references <code>s<sub>i<sub>1</sub></sub>, s<sub>i<sub>2</sub></sub>, ..., s<sub>i<sub>l</sub></sub></code> in which the unitig appears.
 This color information is implicitly encoded in the path entries of the output GFA files (the `P` entries in GFA 1.0 and the `O` entries in GFA 2.0).
 As a result, all unitigs produced by Cuttlefish are "monochromatic" under this coloring definition, as a change to the color set internally to a unitig would imply either a branch (which would terminate the unitig) or the start or end of some reference string and a sentinel _k_-mer (which would also terminate the unitig).
 If one were constructing the compacted colored de Bruijn graph from raw sequencing reads or from highly-fractured assemblies, then one may wish to adopt a different notion of color, wherein color sets may vary across an individual unitig.
 <!-- Adding such color information to the compacted de Bruijn graph produced by Cuttlefish would be possible, but would require further post-processing which we do not consider in this work. -->

 ## Example usage

 Please use the `kmc` and the `cuttlefish` binaries from their respective paths in the following examples.
-We use _k_ = 3, 4 CPU threads, and a working directory named `temp` in the examples.
+We use _k_ = 3, and 4 CPU threads, with a working directory named `temp` in the following examples.

 - **For individual input genome reference**